 This article contains no potential SPOILERS whatsoever, feel free to read it, just in case if you haven’t got a chance to view it.

-Positive: Will Wheaton, River Phoenix, Corey Feldman, & Jerry O’Connell, all did an excellent job on their respective performances.
+Positive: Will Wheaton, (Sheldon Cooper’s archenemy) the late River Phoenix, (also Joaquin Phoenix’s real life brother) Corey Feldman & Jerry O’Connell, all did an excellent job on their respective performances.

 The Four Main Characters were interesting and relatable at the same time including their backstories.